-Children in the six to eight year old range are capable of understanding more complex rules and are often interested in games which are more challenging than those for the three to six year old category, according to Hasbro.
+Children in the six- to eight-year-old range are capable of understanding more complex rules and are often interested in games that are more challenging than those for the three- to six-year-old category, according to Hasbro.
 This age group enjoys physically active games as well as games with simple scenarios.
 Some games recommended for this age group are:

 - Cosmic Catch